Sign In / Sign Out

-Christensen is teaching a course, Transform Tension into Collaboration, on Oct.
-25 on the ASU campus in Tempe.
+Christensen is teaching a course, Transform Tension into Collaboration.
 Drawing on her experience as a researcher and coach for Fortune 500 companies, Christensen aims to help participants rethink the concept of tension and embrace it as the creative energy necessary to innovate and move an organization forward.

 A shift in perspective comes as participants learn the six dimensions of tension and how to handle them.
 For example, one of the six dimensions is knowledge, “the tension between facts and feelings,” says Christensen.
 “Plenty of organizations, teams and individuals are more heavily influenced by one force more than the other.
 Even teams can be more facts- or feelings-based.
 So knowing that about yourself helps you understand how you interact with others and where you may struggle.”

 “The biggest opportunity most teams and organizations have is to transform their tensions through collaboration.” – Click to tweet

 Christensen determined the six dimensions while preparing a presentation on creative leadership for Executive MBA students.
 “I was reflecting on what you need when being innovative.
 I analyzed it in terms of, ‘What are the dimensions where these tensions show up?’